Mariners' Ray loses no-hit bid on ball off his own glove – KION546

 NO OHTANI

 P/OF Shohei Ohtani was not in the starting lineup Friday in advance of Saturday’s doubleheader.
 Ohtani had two hits at the plate in Thursday’s game and also pitched six shutout innings.
-Interim manager Phil Nevin said Ohtani will play both games Saturday.
+Nevin said Ohtani will play both games Saturday.

 TRAINER’S ROOM

-Angels: The Angels will start Patrick Sandoval (3-2, 2.83) on Saturday in the first game of a day-night doubleheader against Seattle.
-The Angels have not announced their starter for Game Two.
+Angels: The Angels will start Patrick Sandoval (3-2, 2.83) on Saturday in the first game of a day-night doubleheader against Seattle, and will start Jose Suarez (0-2, 5.96) in Game Two.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports